Table of Contents

 There are some standards that do not require absolutely uncontaminated soil, but only demand coffee crops to be handled a certain way.
 Regardless of the country, coffee growing must only utilize organic fertilizers such as remaining coffee pulp, animal dung, compost, etc.

 As the name suggests, organic processing is when you inculcate healthy methods to cultivate, roast and pack the coffee.
 And, all these procedures do not make use of any synthetic (non-organic) components or pesticides.

 Widely, there are two main types of organic coffee processing:

 Organic coffee is generally roasted in small batches at an optimal temperature, in order to preserve its ultimate aroma and taste.
 Roasting in small batches will allow the roasting unit to have better control over the type and quality of roast.
 Such process also promotes better lifespan of beans, as they do not become stale easily.

 Roasting is carried out very precisely to make sure organic beans do NOT get mixed with non-organic ones.
 To ensure this, extra care is taken with the use of utensils, pots, roasting drums and packaging equipment.
 Also, there shouldn’t be any addition of chemicals, artificial flavor enhancers, etc. during roasting.

 It is ideal for anyone and everyone who wants to switch to healthier lifestyle habits, while also contributing towards the well-being of our planet.

 Since it is rich in minerals, vitamins and nutrients, it is an excellent option for people who are strict with their diet and want to avoid consuming fungicides, pesticides, synthetic fertilizers at all costs.

 Exclusively speaking, there are 2 main types of coffee species: Arabica and Robusta.
 While Arabica beans contain less caffeine content, they are sweet and have a good amount of lipids as compared to Robusta.
-The Arabica crop is chemically complex; so many companies find it innovative to use them.
+The Arabica crop is chemically complex; so many companies find it innovative to use them for their best coffee beans.

 On the other hand, Robusta is generally grown at higher altitudes and used to make instant coffee.
 It has higher caffeine punch than Arabica and is quite tough in taste.